umnie00/PHP-CRUD-PAYROLL-Final-Project-Basic-Transaction-with-Authentication/README.md

 This system is not fully develope yet, there's only 2 users which are the Employees and Accountant Pov.
-Accountant  can do CRUD(create, read, update, and delete) but the employee can only perform "read" or rather view in its end
+Accountant  can do CRUD(create, read, update, and delete) but the employee can only perform "read" or rather view in its end.